RudeySH/lastfm-bulk-edit/README.md

 Userscripts are not browser extensions.
 Instead, they can be enabled by a userscript manager.
 Userscript managers are browser extensions that install and run userscripts for you.

-[Violentmonkey](https://violentmonkey.github.io/) and [Tampermonkey](https://tampermonkey.net/) are the most popular userscript managers.
-Last.fm Bulk Edit currently only supports Violentmonkey and Tampermonkey.
+[Tampermonkey](https://tampermonkey.net/) and [Violentmonkey](https://violentmonkey.github.io/) are the most popular userscript managers.
+Last.fm Bulk Edit currently only supports Tampermonkey and Violentmonkey.

 ### Why is Greasemonkey not supported?